javaghar/Loan-Approval-System/README.md

-Disclaimer: “This model is for educational/demo use only.”
+Disclaimer: “This model is for educational use only.”